guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 ```

 With the eval step, I proof that every expression has single-step associated with that.
-If the program is parallel, it will be consumed a boolean from the stream and
+If the program is parallel, it will consume a boolean from the stream and
-it represents which part of the program it will be evaluated.
-The false represents the left part
+this boolean represents which part of the program will be evaluated.
-while true represents the right.
+The false represents the left part while true represents the right.

 ```
 eval-step :